chr1gu/Sushee-CMS/README.md

 -----
 Sushee CMS has a few key features and goals.

-Having a backend that is **simple** to setup and maintain is mostly the reason why I created this project.
-Almost all famous solutions out there have several dependencies and imply regular updates which is time-consuming.
-I'm not going into details here but all those updates have several annoying drawbacks.
+It is **simple** to setup and maintain.
+It has almost no dependencies.
+It doesn't need all those time-consuming updates and you can backup your data easily by just copying the `data` folder.
+Check the system requirements section for details.

-I want to **customize** my backend to fit my client's needs.
-Naming conventions and data changes all the time and this needs to be a no-brainer.
+You can **customize** it easily to fit your client needs.
+You can add & remove data attributes on the fly.

-**Performance** is very important because especially on mobile phones you have a limited bandwidth.
-Most of the existing solutions load plenty of vendor shit that makes your backend slow.
-Actually often you only need a fraction of all the things that are loaded.
-I directly read/write to the filesystem.
-No Database.
+It is really **fast** and performing effectively.
+All the usual vendor scripts bloat your application and make it slow but often you just need a fraction of all the things that are loaded.
+Sushee directly writes data to the filesystem.
+No database necessary.
 Everything is loaded asynchronously with Javascript.

 ### Tools
 - [Gumby Framework](http://gumbyframework.com/) - CSS framework